 If a person thinks he can write that’s probably because somebody in the family does or somebody tells him he can.
 In my case, it was the latter and the culprit was my 8th grade English teacher, Miss Tuttle.
-She was young, dark haired, skinny and energetic, and she wore makeup in a way that you noticed Also, I remembering the girl’s giggling at how she dressed; that was because they said she went to France every year and bought stuff over there.
+She was young, dark haired, skinny and energetic, and she wore makeup in a way that you noticed Also, I remember the girl’s giggling at how she dressed; that was because they said she went to France every year and bought stuff over there.

 She read something that I wrote and told me I had talent as a writer and that I wrote like Winston Churchill.
 Given my mother’s England background, I knew who he was, though I didn’t know he had written any books.
 Miss Tuttle’s way of encouraging my talent was to make me come in at lunch and diagram sentences on the blackboard to get my grammar down.
 It did help, I guess, though I really learned grammar by taking Roman.
 Years later I learned that Miss Tuttle was a graduate of Columbia Teacher’s College and had for much of her adult life an ongoing correspondence with Bertrand Russell.